Dan Vassallo: Career

 Vassallo began marathoning immediately after graduating from Colby in 2007, representing the Central Mass Striders.
 He won the 2007 Maine Marathon in 2:26:54, which broke the previous course record.
 He was victorious again in 2012, lowering his course record to 2:21:12.

 In 2010, he won the Philadelphia Marathon.
 Vassallo returned four years later to win the 2014 edition in a time of 2:17:28, which qualified him for the 2016 Olympic Trials Marathon in Los Angeles.
 On a hot and sunny day in Southern California, Vassallo finished the Trials in 41st place.

-At the 2018 Boston Marathon, Vassallo notched a 10th place finish in cold, wet, and windy conditions.
-Later that year, he clocked a time of 2:17:27 at the California International Marathon, which qualified him for the 2020 United States Olympic Trials (marathon) in Atlanta.
+At the 2018 Boston Marathon, Vassallo finished 10th in cold, wet, and windy conditions.
+Later that year, he ran a time of 2:17:27 at the California International Marathon, which qualified him for the 2020 United States Olympic Trials (marathon) in Atlanta.

 Vassallo placed 100th of 235 men at the 2020 Olympic Trials Marathon on a hilly course through downtown Atlanta.

 Following the COVID-19 pandemic, he returned to marathoning at the 2022 Baystate Marathon in Lowell, MA, where he set a new course record time of 2:19:45.

 In the fall of 2023, Vassallo qualified for the 2024 United States Olympic Trials (marathon) with a 2:17:39 performance at the McKirdy Micro Marathon in Valley Cottage, NY.
 Despite dealing with an injury in the lead up to the Olympic Trials in Orlando, FL, Vassallo was able to complete the Trials in sunny, hot conditions, placing 129th of 200 men.

-Vassallo is one of only 13 American men who have finished the last three U.S. Olympic Trials marathons (2016, 2020, 2024).
+Vassallo is one of 13 American men who finished the three U.S. Olympic Trials marathons from 2016-2024.

-Over the years, Vassallo has competed in several editions of the Cabot Trail Relay as a member of the Maine-iacs team.
-As of 2024, he holds three leg records.
+Vassallo won the Mid Winter Classic in 2014 and 2025.

 Vassallo was the top Masters finisher (age 40+) at the 2025 Grandma's Marathon with a time of 2:29:35.
 He was the ninth Masters finisher and 73rd overall at the 2025 New York City Marathon.